marceloboeira/prezzo/README.md

 ### Prezzo::Calculator

-The `Prezzo::Calculator` is a simple interface for injecting dependencies on your calculators and calculating the price.
-Basically, it makes it possible to receive the context, an Hash of parameters containing the necessary information to calculate your price or a Prezzo::Context.
+`Prezzo::Calculator` is a simple interface for injecting dependencies on your calculators and calculating the price.
+It makes it possible to receive a Context of parameters containing the necessary information to calculate your price and perform the calculations.

+Use the `param` dsl to create methods that read data from the context.

 e.g.: